 I would like to stress on the importance of a good name for each command-line utility.
 This is because a bad name is easy to forget, meaning that users will have to spend more time looking it up.

 The name should be short.
-A long name will be tedious to type, so don’t call you version control program my-awesome-version-control-program.
-Call it something short, such as avc (Awesome Version Control).
+A long name will be tedious to type, so don’t call you version control program my-awesome-version-control-program

 Arguments